bardram/teaching_digital_mobile_health/wearable_streaming/README.md

 ### Listening to Events and Connecting to Device

 On the [Polar API](https://pub.dev/documentation/polar/latest/) you can listen to different events from the device.
 This is done in the `init()` method.
-In this version of the app, we don't use the events to anything and just prints a status message.
+In this version of the app, we don't use the events to anything and just print a status message.

-After listening has be set up, we connect to the device knowing its `identifier` - the ID printed on the side of the Polar device.
+After listening has been set up, we connect to the device knowing its `identifier` - the ID printed on the side of the Polar device.
 Note that if don't know the device id, you can scan for Polar devices using the `searchForDevice()` method, which returns a stream to listen to.

 ```dart
   /// Initialize this HR monitor.